Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 - Indiana has one win against the spread in six games this season.

-- Indiana's games this season have gone over the point total three times in six opportunities (50%).
+- Indiana's games this year have gone over the point total three times in six opportunities (50%).

-- When Indiana puts up more than 20.5 points, it is 1-2 against the spread and 2-1 overall.
+- When Indiana scores more than 20.5 points, it is 1-2 against the spread and 2-1 overall.

-- This year the Hoosiers have turned the ball over 12 times, one more than the Buckeyes' takeaways (11).
+- This season the Hoosiers have turned the ball over 12 times, one more than the Buckeyes' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.